-In the mid-eleventh century, Iran was conquered by the Seljuk Turks under Togrul Beg.
-During the next four centuries, it was successively dominated by the Seljuks, the Mongols under Genghis Khan, Tamerlane and his Mongol hordes, and the Turkmen, resulting in a melting pot of ethnic groups.
-Located in Central Province, the Vafsi speak an Indo-Iranian language (also called Vafsi), but most are also fluent in Farsi.
+In the mid-eleventh century, the Seljuk Turks conquered Iran under Togrul Beg.
+During the next four centuries, it was successively dominated by the Seljuks, the Mongols under Genghis Khan, Tamerlane and his Mongol hordes, and the Turkmen, resulting in a melting pot of ethnic groups, including the Vafsi people.
+The Vafsi compose a minute percentage of Iran’s total population.

 The origins of the Vafsi are unclear.
 However, they are closely related to the Astiani people, though the two groups have different languages.